Spelling Bee Competitions' Value: Advantages Beyond Spelling

 Think back to the scene described at the beginning of this post.
 Being asked to spell “crustaceology” or “esquamulose” in front of a packed auditorium while standing alone under a bright spotlight is an incredible experience for learning to perform under pressure.

 Students learn invaluable public speaking skills along with self-confidence and self-regulation.
-They must learn to think quickly, keep their nerves in check, and enunciate properly.
+They must learn to think quickly, control their nerves, and enunciate properly.
 Speaking in front of a crowd can make many adults nervous, so children who gain experience with this at a young age are more likely to become more and more comfortable with it as they grow up.

 Just like our muscles, our brains require stimulation to remain strong and healthy.
 Students in the throes of preparations for spelling bee contests are learning strings of words repetitively, as well as word origins, definitions, and usage rules which boost their memories and enhance their cognitive skills.
 It is a brain workout that will leave the brain in tip-top shape to perform more difficult tasks.